March 7 in Music History: 'Coal Miner's Daughter' debuted in theaters

 1973 - A song from the movie "Deliverance" called "Dueling Banjos" by Eric Weissberg and Steve Mandel became one of the few 1970s instrumentals to be awarded a Gold record.

-1975: David Bowie released his ninth studio album Young Americans which contained his first number one hit in the U.S. "Fame".
+1975: David Bowie released his ninth studio album, Young Americans, which contained his first number one hit in the U.S., "Fame."
+It also features the hit title track and a cover of the Beatles’ “Across the Universe.”

 1976 - Elton John was immortalized at Madame Tussaud's wax museum in London.
 John was the first rock star to receive this honor since The Beatles.

-1983 – Tears for Fears debut album, The Hurting is released.
+1983 – Tears for Fears’ debut album, The Hurting, was released.

 1985 - The song "We Are the World" is released as a single, soon achieving massive chart success all around the world.
 The song, written by Lionel Richie and Michael Jackson, is recorded for charity to help battle famine in Africa.
 The supergroup USA for Africa brought together for the recording features a stunning list of big names in music - everyone from Bruce Springsteen and Bob Dylan to Ray Charles, Cyndi Lauper and Dionne Warwick.